Water-Sandwich/PlunksnaEngine/README.md

 ## Purpose

 Plunksna is a work in progress game engine with a custom Entity Component System (ECS) heavily leveraging template metaprogramming.

+## Planned features

+Seperation of engine code into seperate static library Asset management
+Entity handles
+Unified rendering and audio

 ## Usage